 Olga Chernysheva - A Keen Observer

 The work of Olga Chernysheva spans film, photography, drawing and object-based mediums.
-In her practice, she draws on everyday moments and marginal spaces as a way of exploring the increasing fragmentation of master narratives in contemporary Russian culture.
+In her practice, she draws on everyday moments and marginal spaces from life as a way of exploring the increasing fragmentation of master narratives in contemporary Russian culture.

 A sensitive and perceptive observer and chronicler of the daily lives, her psychological approach is informed by both nineteenth-century Russian realism and Soviet avant-garde film.
 Moving fluidly between media, she offers an insight into the world of post-Soviet Russia.

 Featured image: Olga Chernysheva, via artesmundi.com; Olga Chernysheva – Untitled (Figure About..), 2014, via galerievolkerdiehl.com

 Semyon Faibisovich - Figurative Photorealist